-The ACT Government is taking action to strengthen the regulation and integrity of the ACT building industry with the announcement of a series of important reforms to the ACT building regulatory system.
+The ACT Government is taking action to strengthen the regulation and integrity of the ACT building industry with the announcement of a series of important reforms.

 Following a comprehensive community and industry consultation process, these reforms will set the parameters for high quality design, building and training practices across the ACT, giving certainty to both property owners and industry.

 - improving documentation at the building approval stage

 - implementing a more relevant and comprehensive building inspection and audit process

 - improving licensing requirements for builders and building surveyors

 - providing better information for consumers and practitioners